olta-art/editions-subgraph/README.md

 - run `yarn typechain` generates `typechain` for ethers.js to work with (used for tests and seeding scripts) uses abis from deployments/localhost

+- run `yarn prepare:local` to generate the subgraph.yaml from subgraph.template.yaml using the config/50.json

 - run `yarn codegen` generates `types` for the graph

 ### 3. start local graph node